 On first glance, the words of the First Amendment appear to be clear: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
 These words, however, have given rise to at least as many arguments as those dealing with freedom of speech.
 With so many cases, it’s difficult to understand what the legal status of religion is in the United States, particularly when it clashes with other values such as civil rights.

-Much of the problem stems from America’s cultural schizophrenia about the religion’s place in public life.
+Much of the problem stems from America’s cultural schizophrenia about religion’s place in public life.
 We seem to have conflicting traditions.
 While America has a long tradition of people fleeing religious persecution, some of the groups who fled religious persecution moved rather quickly to establish their own “official” religions or to set up theocracies.
-Such was Salem minister Roger Williams, an early colonial political and religious leader who advocated the separation of church and state and established America’s first Baptist church.
 As Americans, we have a long tradition of opposing religious intolerance.
 Indeed, Thomas Jefferson advocated for a “wall of separation” between church and state.
 We also have a long tradition of invoking God’s blessing and making other religious displays at public events.
 We also have a long train of religious and political leaders who, like Christian evangelist Franklin Graham, attribute our misfortunes to God’s disapproval of our sinful ways.
 Simultaneously, we have embraced science and empiricism.
 Reconciling these often-conflicting traditions has not been easy.

 Establishment and Free Exercise of Religion

-The First Amendment’s treatment of religion occurs in a phrase called the establishment clause because it restricts Congress’ ability to legislate regarding “an establishment of religion.”
+The First Amendment’s treatment of religion consists of two related phrases.
+One is called the establishment clause because it restricts Congress’ ability to legislate regarding “an establishment of religion.”
 The second phrase, “or prohibiting the free exercise thereof,” is referred to as the free exercise clause.
 What do these phrases mean when taken together?
 Clearly, the founders did not want America to become a country like England and its Church of England, with an established official religion.
-Interestingly, the only time religion is mentioned in the Constitution, is when it says, “No religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.”
+Interestingly, the only time religion is mentioned in the Constitution is when it says, “No religious Test shall ever be required as a Qualification to any Office or public Trust under the United States.”
 This forbids the government from requiring that elected or appointed leaders be from a particular religion or even that they believe in God at all.

 An important milestone in how the Constitution interpreted the establishment clause developed in Lemon v.
 Kurtzman (1971).
 Rhode Island was subsidizing private religious schools for money spent on teacher salaries, and Pennsylvania was reimbursing private religious schools for money spent on teacher salaries.
 In both states, these provisions were part of larger, general state statutes that supported elementary and secondary education.
 The Court struck down these practices as a violation of the establishment clause.
 And in doing so, it set forth the Lemon Test for government laws concerning religious organizations: